bdwilson/vnstat-edgerouter/README.md

 ## Requirements

 1. Enable debian packages on your EdgeOS device: https://help.ui.com/hc/en-us/articles/205202560-EdgeMAX-Add-other-Debian-packages-to-EdgeOS
-2. SSH to your device and install vnstat and vnstati: <code> $ sudo apt-get -y install vnstat vnstati </code>
+2. SSH to your device and install vnstat and vnstati: <code> sudo apt-get -y install vnstat vnstati curl </code>
-3. <code> /bin/bash -c "$(curl -fsSL https://github.com/bdwilson/vnstat-edgerouter/raw/master/vnstat-edgerouger.run)" </code>
+3. <code> sudo /bin/bash -c "$(curl -fsSL https://github.com/bdwilson/vnstat-edgerouter/raw/master/vnstat-edgerouger.run)" </code>
 4. If you don't want to run the above command, get the repo local to your device, perhaps in /tmp/vnstat, and run <code> sudo ./install.sh </code>

 You should now be able to access http://your.router.ip/stat (it will take awhile to get stats unless you're upgrading).